py5coding/py5book/content/live_coding.md

                         don't keep sketch on top of other windows
 ```

 By default, Live Coding will use [](/reference/py5surface_set_always_on_top) to keep the Sketch window on top of other windows.
-This is useful when you want to type in your editor without forcing the Sketch to move behind the editor.
+This is useful when you want to write code in your editor without forcing the Sketch to move behind the editor.
 This is particularly useful if you are coding on a laptop and your editor is in fullscreen mode.
 If for some reason you don't want the Sketch window to always be on top, use the `-t` argument.

 Similarly, Live Coding will re-execute your `setup()` function every time the Sketch is reset.
 If you don't need or want it to do that, use the `-s` argument.

+It might be useful to you to monitor the Sketch's frame rate.
+This will show you how your code changes are impacting the Sketch's performance.
+To use this feature, use the `-f` argument.
+The Sketch's running frame rate will then appear in the terminal.

+You may also want to quickly create screenshots of your Sketch or create copies of the current code.
+The optional keyboard shortcuts, activated with the `-k` argument, can help you with this.
+When activated, you can type `Shift-S` in the Sketch window to save a current screenshot to the archive directory.
+Create a backup copy of your code in the archive directory with the keyboard shortcut `Shift-C`.
+If you have used the `-d` argument to instruct Live Coding to watch all files in a directory for changes, the backup copy of your code will be a zip file of all of the files in the directory.
+If you want to create both a screenshot and a backup copy of the code, use the keyboard shortcut `Shift-A`.

+By default the archive directory is in an `archive` subdirectory.
+Change this to something else with the `-a` parameter.

+If the Sketch is in an error state, it will not create any screenshots or backups of the code.

+Finally, the `-k` keyboard shortcuts argument also enables the keyboard shortcut `Shift-R` to instruct the Sketch to immediately re-execute the `setup()` function.
+This could be especially useful if you've used the `-s` argument to disable automatic execution of the `setup()` function when the Sketch is reset due to a code change.

 ## Live Coding in a Jupyter Notebook